 Director: Kelly Fremon Craig

-Nadine is having a hard time coping up with her dad’s sudden death and the fact that she is an awkward person who barely has enough friends left behind when her only best friend starts dating her brother, whom she does not get along with.
+Nadine is having a hard time coping with her dad’s sudden death and the fact that she is an awkward person who barely has enough friends left behind.
+Her only best friend starts dating her brother, whom she does not get along with.
 Yeah, that’s a mouthful.

 20. The Body Remembers When the World Broke Open (2019)